 “Agreed,” said Doran.
 “And Soletus had been trying to stop him.
 In the inn, we discussed what we were going to do.
 Kellas wanted us to go no matter what.
 However, Soletus convinced him to hold it to a vote because he wanted us to have a voice.”

 “So what were we supposed to do,” asked Tyrus.
 “Just follow orders?”

 “Yep,” said Tyrus with a nod.
-“Valhart would laugh at you in your face if you wanted something from him especially if it met going against Kellas.
-None of the other senior wardens would either.”
+“Valhart would laugh at you in your face if you wanted something from him, especially if it met going against Kellas.
+None of the other senior wardens would help either.”

 The Arch Monk then stated.
-“You did follow order and you trespassed into the gorge.”
+“You did follow orders and you trespassed into the gorge.”

 “I followed orders under duress because Valhart never discussed things with you.
 He threatened you, he dismissed you, and he actively worked against you.
-As I said in my statement, I also followed Kellas at that point I thought he would reasonable and turn around.”
+As I said in my statement, I also followed Kellas because I thought he would reasonable and turn around.”

 Soletus pushed himself up right.
 “I take issue with authority when they aren’t held to a meaningful standard.
-First and second wardens aren’t help accountable for their actions seeing as there is a system in place that punishes junior wardens.
+First and second wardens aren’t held accountable for their actions.
+But there is a system in place that punishes junior wardens.
 They get blacklisted or in my case I got harassed because I wanted to leave Kellas’s band.
 If I spoke out, I would be blacklisted.
 So I had to put up with it with my words unheard.
 And that was what Kellas expected.
 For us to be without a voice and be blamed so he could get away with murder.”

-“And you nearly became one just now,” snapped the Arch Monk.
-“I expect for you to have self-control.
+“And you nearly became a murderer just now,” snapped the Arch Monk.
+“I expect you to have self-control.
 No, you’re just like your father.
 Touched by some craziness.”

 It was then the Patriarch intervened.
 “Solgard, sometimes you can be completely obtuse.
 Your grandson has had the absolute worse thing happen to him.”